WARNING: This filter always drops empty tracks.

 The comparison is always non-case-sensitive.
 Wildcards are allowed.

-Use only track points after this timestamp.
+Use only track points after or at this timestamp.

 This option is used along with the

 trackpoints that were recorded outside of a specific period of time.

 This option specifies the beginning of the time period.

 If this option is not specified, the time period is assumed to begin at the dawn of time or January 1, 1970, whichever was later.
 The time for this option is expressed in UTC.

 The value of this option must be in the form of YYYYMMDDHHMMSS, but it is not necessary to specify the smaller time units if they are not needed.
 That is, if you only care about points logged between 10 AM and 6 PM on a given date, you need not specify the minutes or seconds.